richafnu/Viva/Viva/glint/reports/mean-score.md

 **Favorability**  helps with understanding the spread and variability of responses, but there are drawbacks:

 - The mean score isn't shown.
-- External benchmarks aren't available .
+- External benchmarks aren't available.
 - Calculations to measure engagement and other areas of sentiment are based on the mean score, not favorability.
 - Percent favorability is prone to error and instability in smaller teams.
 - The mean score is the better statistical predictor for behavioral and business outcomes.
-- Percent favorablity isn't consistent with other analyses.
+- Percent favorability isn't consistent with other analyses.
-- Percent favorablity only shows respondents who agree with the statement.
+- Percent favorability only shows respondents who agree with the statement.
 Neutral or unfavorable scores aren’t provided.
-- Percent favorablity doesn't reflect changes in scores over time.
+- Percent favorability doesn't reflect changes in scores over time.